dlk3/dashboard/README.md

 + I uploaded the CanvasJS utility as <code>/opt/dashboard/js/canvasjs/canvasjs.min.js</code>
 + I changed into the <code>/opt/dashboard</code> directory and ran the command <code>composer install</code>.
 This created the <code>/opt/dashboard/vendor</code> directory containing the ics-parser PHP module.
 + I created a <code>/opt/dashboard/calendarSources.php</code> file containing the URLs of all the calendars I want to consolidate into the schedule, based on the template.
-+ I created a cron configuration file to execute the <code>get-weather</code> script every thirty minutes, writing its output to <code>/opt/dashboard/weather_data.json</code>.
++ I set up the get-weather.service definition to run the <code>get-weather</code> script as a system service writing its output to <code>/opt/dashboard/weather_data.json</code>.
 + I added the <code>Alias</code> and <code>Directory</code> configuration statements to my Apache server configuration for the <code>/opt/dashboard</code> directory.
 <pre>
         # dashboard - a calendar and weather data wall screen, secured with basic authentication